Sadlermiut: Language

 The Sadlermiut language is unknown, but appears to have been significantly different from that of their mainland neighbours.
 The neighbouring Inuit reported that they used "baby talk", but it is not clear if this means they spoke a distinct variety of Inuit language, or that they used pidgin Inuktitut as a contact language.

 Extinction

 By the second half of 19th century, the Sadlermiut population numbered above 200.
 But then the contact with outsiders increased and various diseases caused a steep decline in population.
-The ethnic group was wiped out in 1902–03, as a result of a pandemic that spread among the community from the whaling ship Active.
+The ethnic group was wiped out in 1902–03, as a result of an epidemic that spread among the community from the whaling ship Active.
 Out of the total population of 58, there were only 5 survivors (one adult woman and 4 children).
 The survivors were then evacuated to Naujaat.
 Out of this group of survivors, only two children were alive by 1908, and they had no memory of Sadlermiut traditions.